jaems33/advanced_rust/channel/README.md

 - Sender and Receiver are parameterized by the type of the thing they are going to send and receive
 - You can construct a channel and send stuff that isn't Send as long as the sender and receiver are not moved across the thread boundary
 - Can send any type on the channel, it's not serialization, not TCP
-- T has to be sized
+- T has to be sized, and the Channel owns the T
 - Example: One thread is an Event loop and it might send to itself
-- The Channel owns the T
 - **Backpressure** is the resistance or flow opposing flow of data through software.
 Reading is faster than writing, so if you have to do both at the same time, you can't pay off that debt until after you finished reading.
 It can occur when one server is sending requests faster than one server can process them.
 Another example is sending information to the DOM is cheaper than actually rendering the information.
 So on the client side, information needs to be buffer or dropped.
 Three main strategies: control the producer, buffer by accumulating data spikes, or drop some of the data.
 Source: https://medium.com/@jayphelps/backpressure-explained-the-flow-of-data-through-software-2350b3e77ce7
 - **Mutex**: Mutual exclusion, you have a `lock` method, which returns a `guard`, and while you have that guard you are guaranteed to be the only thing that can access the T protected in the mutex.
 If two threads try to lock the same mutex, one will get to go and the other will block (aka wait) til the other released the `guard` at which point it can go.
 This ensures only one thread modifying the T at any point in time.
 - Mutex returns **LockResult**.
 Imagine the last thread to take the lock panicked while holding the lock.
 That might mean the data under the lock is in an inconsistent state.
 The way the lock communicates this is when the thread panics it releases the lock but sets a flag in it to say the last thing that accessed this panicked.
 Thus, a LockResult is either a `Guard` or a `PoisonError<Guard>`.